6 DIY Acne-Fighting Face Masks You Can Make At Home To Clear Your Skin And Reduce Blackheads

 My favorite homemade acne mask

-As someone with congested and pimple-prone skin, I know the struggle to find something that actually works without irritating or drying.
-But after a lot of trial and error, I finally managed to build the perfect face mask that helps keep my complexion smooth and clear.
+As someone with congested and acne-prone skin, I know the struggle to find something that provides relief without irritating the skin.
+But after a lot of trial and error, I created the perfect face mask that clears my skin

-The secret lies in the combination of powerful acne-fighting and oil-absorbing ingredients, including clay and tea tree oil, which work together to combat bacteria and reduce inflammation—the main culprits behind acne breakouts.
-To target the buildup of dead cells that trigger blackheads, I’ve also added lactic acid for its mild exfoliating perks.
-And to make the mask more hydrating and soothing, I’ve included aloe vera gel and honey.
+The secret lies in the combination of powerful acne-fighting and oil-absorbing ingredients, including clay and tea tree oil, which work together to combat bacteria and reduce inflammation—the main triggers behind acne breakouts.
+To target the accumulation of dead cells that trigger blackheads, I’ve also added lactic acid for its mild exfoliating properties.
+And to make the mask more hydrating and soothing, I included aloe vera gel and honey.

 Ingredients